NVIDIA/nccl-tests/README.md

 # NCCL Tests

-These tests check both the performance and the correctness of NCCL operations.
-They can be compiled against [NCCL](http://github.com/nvidia/nccl)
+These tests check both the performance and the correctness of [NCCL](http://github.com/nvidia/nccl) operations.

 ## Build